roth-hex-lab/roth-hex-lab.github.io/content/authors/julian/_index.md

   - Senior Research Scientists
 ---

 I studied medical engineering (Bachelor and Master) at FAU Erlangen and finished my PhD in computer science at TU Dresden and TH Nürnberg.
 I've been authoring research on AR/VR for accessibility, urban transportation, sustainability, and medical use cases.
-My research interests include HCI and connections to AI, especially VR and AR and interdisciplinary applications.
+My research interests include HCI and connections to AI, especially VR/AR, and interdisciplinary applications.